What it takes to be a Michigan School of

 Personally speaking, Michigan School of Traditional Midwifery taught me to be a free thinking interdependent midwife.
 The level of education I achieved has allowed me to be a discriminating consumer.
 Most importantly, MSTM created in me an unquenchable desire to continue learning all things related to midwifery.
 As my skill set continues to expand, I have come to realize that my higher level skills would not be possible without the strong foundation of MSTM's midwifery program.

-Erika Obert, DEM, BS, BA is a practicing midwife (
+Erika Obert, CPM, BS, BA is a practicing midwife (

 in Ohio, where she lives with her husband, Ken, and their children - most of whom were born at home.

 one of the primary authors for the book "From

 A Survival Guide for Midwives" .

 is a graduate of Michigan School of Traditional Midwifery and she was honored with

 Mu Omicron Mu (MOM) Midwifery Academic Honors Society for high academic achievement.